segmentio/segment-docs/src/connections/destinations/catalog/perimeterx/index.md

 rewrite: true
 ---

-When you toggle on the PerimeterX Destination in Segment, our cdn is updated within 45 minutes.
-Our snippet will start asynchronously loading PerimeterX's snippet onto your page.
+When you enable the PerimeterX destination in the Segment app, the Segment CDN updates within 45 minutes.
+Segment's Analytics.js javascript snippet then starts asynchronously loading PerimeterX's snippet onto your page.
 This means you should remove PerimeterX's snippet from your page.

 ## Getting Started